verana-labs/verifiable-trust-vpr-spec/spec.md

 - `effective_from` (timestamp) (*optional*): timestamp from when (exclusive) this Perm is effective.
 MUST be in the future.
 - `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this Perm is effective, null if it doesn't expire.
 If not null, MUST be greater than `effective_from`.
 - `verification_fees` (number) (*optional*): price to pay by the verifier of a credential of this schema to the grantee of this ISSUER perm when a credential is verified, in the denom specified in the credential schema.
 Default to 0.
-- `validation_fees` (number) (*optional*): price to pay by the holder of a credential of this schema to the issuer when executing a validation process to obtain a credential, in the denom specified in the credential schema.
+- `validation_fees` (number) (*optional*): price to pay by the holder of a credential of this schema to the issuer when executing an onboarding process to obtain a credential, in the denom specified in the credential schema.
 Default to 0.

 The following VS Operator Authorization parameters are **optional** and collectively define the initial [ParticipantAuthorizationRecord](#participantauthorizationrecord) for this permission.
 Presence of `vs_operator_authz_msg_types` is the trigger: if it is not provided, no authorization record is created and the permission operates in manual mode.
 VSOA configuration is **frozen at creation time** and cannot be modified later; to change it, the permission MUST be revoked and re-created.